A man is handed the bill at a restaurant.

 How can you improve your credit utilization ratio?

-If your credit utilization ratio is hurting your credit score, there are steps you can take to help lower it.
+If your credit utilization ratio is hurting your credit score, there are steps you may take to help lower it.
 Take note of these options:

-• Request a credit limit increase: Increasing your total available credit can help lower your utilization ratio.
-So it may help to ask your credit card issuer to raise your credit limit.
+• Request a higher credit limit: Increasing your total available credit may help lower your utilization ratio.
+So it may help to request a credit limit increase from your credit card issuer.
 They’ll look at your:

 • Monthly income and expenses